 A cover, usually made from a synthetic material like polyethylene, is placed over rows of developing plants or crops.

-The cover is supported by a framework of wire hoops or wooden cages to protect the young growth from harmful insects.
+The cover is supported by a framework of wire hoops or wooden cages to protect young growth from harmful insects.
 This also gives protection from birds, domestic pets, night frosts, or daytime sun damage.

 WeedGuard is also used by growers to cover the soil.
 This helps to prevent any larvae from dropping down and burrowing for later development.